 CHANGE UP THE CABINETS

 With cabinets making up such an important part of the kitchen, changing them can have a big impact on the design.
-You could paint them, as we mentioned above, or replace the doors with glass.
+You could paint them, as I mentioned above, or replace the doors with glass.
 If you’re feeling brave (and you keep your cupboards tidy!) you could take the doors off completely.
 Is that too much commitment?
 Just replace the handles – chrome handles instantly update a kitchen, or you could find quirky vintage ones.

 REPLACE THE WORKTOPS

-Since it is unlikely that the worktops of a second-hand kitchen will fit perfectly in your space, you might as well take the opportunity to change them!
+Since it is unlikely that the worktops of a second-hand kitchen will fit perfectly in your space, you might as well take the opportunity to change them.
 Replacing them with marble looks incredible, but it’s costly, so opt for a laminate material with a marble finish which is also much easier to clean.
 Granite and concrete worktops give your kitchen a sophisticated industrial feel.
 B&Q have plenty of affordable worktop options which will totally transform your second-hand kitchen.

 CHANGE THE SPLASHBACK